 Getting closer to the cause of Legg-Calve-Perthes disease

 Legg-Calve-Perthes disease is a rare but devastating condition causing hip pain and lameness.
 Its cause is currently unknown, so Dr. Rory Todhunter is searching the canine genome for mutations that might be involved.
-The Cornell Margaret and Richard Riney Canine Health Center is funding this work, which may one day lead to a genetic test that will prevent future dogs from being born with the disease.
+The Cornell Richard P. Riney Canine Health Center is funding this work, which may one day lead to a genetic test that will prevent future dogs from being born with the disease.